 Do I consider every idea and acknowledge the input, even if that idea is not brought to life?

 These are questions worth asking yourself AND your team.
-If you have the courage.
+If you have the courage to receive the feedback.

-The young girl who learned, from her earliest experiences, that you had to put on an armour to go to work – thanks you.
+The young girl who learned, from her earliest experiences, that you had to put on an armour to go to work – thanks you for creating more psychological safety for your team members.
 And you never know, you may have someone just like her in your team right now!

 THANK GOODNESS I eventually found a leader who taught me it was safe to remove that armour.
 It was safe to speak.
 Safe to be me.
 Safe to be wrong.
 There was VALUE in failing.
 It was safe to be vulnerable.

 Hi and thanks for reading!
 My name is Janelle Ryan and I am a Personal Coach, Group Coach, Public Speaker, Published Author, Facilitator and International Retreat Leader who helps high performers expand, create and lead.

 If you would like some help creating a psychological safe environment for your team OR feeling more psychologically safe at work I invite you to go to my CONTACT PAGE to apply for a confidential conversation.

 You may also like to attend my next free webinar, How to Lead Your Team into Phase 2, 2020 (Return to Work)

 Restrictions are beginning to be loosened and organisations are entering Phase 2, 2020 - bringing their employees back to work, post Staying Safe at Home.
 We are not returning to normal.
 We are entering a New Normal.
 Are you a leader prepared to support your team into the next phase?
 CLICK HERE for more information and to register.